 Marketing to new customers can be rather expensive.
 But, if you’re using your existing customers to market for you, your prices get cut down.

 It’s also worth noting that referrals can produce higher profit margins.
 Wharton School study (of more than 10,000 participants, over 33 months) found that referred leads generate 25% higher profit margins and represented higher customer lifetime values over leads acquired by other channels.

+To summarize, there are many benefits of referral marketing.
 You can boost your marketing ROI and drive conversions with referral marketing.
 Not to mention build up your social proof and social currency, develop an engaging way to communicate with customers in multiple channels and hit right on your target market.